hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

    Schematic representation of a CU in the CDNA2 or CDNA3 architecture.

-The following is a list of kernel arguments used for tuning performance and resource allocation on AMD accelerators, which helps in optimizing the efficiency and throughput of various computational kernels.
+The following is a list of kernel arguments used for tuning performance and resource allocation on AMD GPUs, which helps in optimizing the efficiency and throughput of various computational kernels.

 ``num_stages=n``
    Adjusts the number of pipeline stages for different types of kernels.
-On AMD accelerators, set ``num_stages`` according to the following rules:
+On AMD GPUs, set ``num_stages`` according to the following rules:

    * For kernels with a single GEMM, set to ``2``.